Starting Point and Food

 So pack your bags and get going.
 One more thing, The Aarti and Bhog timings keep changing during summers and winters, so plan your trip keeping that in view.
 You might have to wait for

 VIP darshans start at 10 AM.
-All defense personnel, sick and elderly people can get the entry form here.
+All defense personnel, sick, and older adults can get the entry form here.
 Also, there is a provision for VIP darshans, wherein you pay some extra amount (in thousands) for “arzi” and get a VIP entry.
 So don’t forget to inquire about it as well.

-We have visited this place twice and every time my husband says he feels some positive and supernatural energy with him, and so said my father also.
+We have visited this place twice, and every time my husband says he feels some positive and supernatural energy with him, my father also says.
 But I didn’t feel any.
-Seems my sin bucket is too full to get divine blessings 😉
+It seems my sin bucket is too full to get divine blessings 😉